utPLSQL/utPLSQL/docs/userguide/annotations.md

 ### Tags

-Tag is a label attached to the test or a suite path.
+Tag is a label attached to the test or a suite.
 It is used for identification and execution a group of tests / suites that share same tag.

-It allows us to group a tests / suites using a various categorization and place a test / suite in multiple buckets.
-Same tests can be group with other tests based on the functionality , frequency, type of output etc.
+It allows for grouping of tests / suites using various categorization and place tests / suites in multiple buckets.
+Same tests can be grouped with other tests based on the functionality , frequency, type of output etc.

-e.q.
+e.g.

 ```sql
 --%tags(batch,daily,csv)